Tagirijus/Darkboard/README.md

 This plugin slighlty changes the dark theme of the Kanboard installation.

 It also gives the user some options to **configure** theme changes!
-Just in case not every aspect of the new theme is wanted. (;
+This way the name can also be misleading, since you basically can turn of all the coloring options and have just a modification _layout_ and _animation_ wise!

 Compatibility